ServiceNow/azimuth/docs/docs/reference/configuration/project.md

     name: str = Field("New project", env="NAME")
     # Dataset object definition.
     dataset: CustomObject
-    # Which model_contract the application is using.
-    model_contract: SupportedModelContract
     # Column names config in dataset
     columns: ColumnConfiguration = ColumnConfiguration()
     # Name of the rejection class.